-Why I love it: This cocktail tastes absolutely phenomenal AND couldn’t be any easier to make.
-It’s a simple mix of only three ingredients that, I’m guessing, most of us always have in the house: gin, lemon and honey.
+Why I love it: This cocktail tastes phenomenal and is just a simple mix of only three ingredients that (I’m guessing) most of us always have in the house: gin, lemon and honey.

 To license this image please contact me at email@example.com.